Wells Fargo cuts 69 executive jobs: spokesman

 "We have just completed the process of consolidating the Regional President and Area President roles into a new position, Region Bank President," Mary Mack, senior executive vice president for community banking, said in an internal memo seen by Reuters.

-The unit will have 91 regional and area presidents as part of the rejig.
+There will be 91 executives in the position that was newly created as part of the reorganization.

-News of the scandal-hit lender cutting senior executive jobs was earlier reported by Bloomberg. bloom.bg/2v59m5h
+News of the scandal-hit lender cutting senior executive jobs was earlier reported by Bloomberg. (bloom.bg/2v59m5h)

 Wells Fargo has been engulfed in scandal since September, when it reached a $190 million settlement with regulators over complaints that its retail banking staff had opened as many as 2.1 million unauthorized client accounts.